dahlia-lib/spec/README.md

 `Welcome to &2Dahlia&R!` → `Welcome to \x1b[32mDahlia\x1b[0m!`

-This document describes the Dahlia library implementation specification in certain languages.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+This document describes the Dahlia library implementation specification.
+The [Syntax](#syntax) section mainly serves as a user guide for the formatting rather than an implementation reference.
+However, ALL rules explained in that section are REQUIRED be part of any implementation.

 You're welcome to freely extend your implementation upon complying with this specification.